couchbaselabs/wasmcloud-provider-couchbase/README.md

 # wasmcloud-provider-couchbase

-This is a capability provider for wasmCloud to provide Couchbase KV connectivity to Wasm applications via `wasi-keyvalue`.
-At the moment it supports the `wasi:keyvalue/store@0.2.0-draft` interface.
+This is a capability provider for wasmCloud to provide Couchbase KV connectivity to Wasm applications via the `wasmcloud-couchbase` interface.

 This provider uses the **RawJSONTranscoder** for Couchbase, storing any new keys as binary data.
-Since the wasi-keyvalue interface works entirely in storing and retrieving binary data, the deserialization into a `struct` or structured data must be done on the component side.
+The deserialization into a `struct` or structured data must be done on the component side as the provider does not have information about the desired shape of data.

+## Interface support

+- [x] wasmcloud:couchbase/document@0.1.0-draft
+- [ ] wasmcloud:couchbase/fts@0.1.0-draft
+- [ ] wasmcloud:couchbase/subdocument-lookup@0.1.0-draft
+- [ ] wasmcloud:couchbase/subdocument-mutate@0.1.0-draft
+- [ ] wasmcloud:couchbase/sqlpp@0.1.0-draft

 ## Build